 - Brown Madder, PR206 - Lovely color that I like to combine with granulating blues and greens.
 Unfortunately, PR206 was discontinued in 2023, and I have not found a replacement.
 The Vermillion Hue can be partially neutralized with a cool blue to achieve a similar hue, but it does not have the same glow.

 - Permanent Alizarin Crimson, PR206 - PR206 was discontinued in 2023.
 Any other permanent alizarin crimson such as DaVinci's PV19 is fine.
 I have not tried Winsor & Newton's new PR179.
-NOTE: PR83 Alizarin Crimson should be AVOIDED because it is fugitive (not lightfast at all).
+NOTE: PR83 Alizarin Crimson is fugitive (not lightfast at all).

 - Permanent Rose, PV19 my go-to cool red - a great mixer